 2. What are the benefits of Learning & Development for organizations?

 For a long time the answer was probably ‘compliance’, but this has started to shift to more of a balance between business and individual objectives.
-At its core L&D is about helping people get stuff done and learn new skills to achieve their career goals.
-Too often this mission is corrupted by internal politics and the industry is plagued by a lack of measurement, however it’s still a great mission and I’m glad to be a part of it.
+At its core, L&D is about helping people get stuff done and learn new skills to achieve their career goals.
+Too often this mission is corrupted by internal politics and the industry is plagued by a lack of measurement, however, it’s still a great mission and I’m glad to be a part of it.

 3. What is the current state of L&D and how would you imagine the workforce of the future?

 L&D has changed a lot in the last 5-10 years.
 People are starting to wake up to the need for change.
-Innovation however, seems to be in pockets and the stalwarts of the industry still appear to be middle-aged white males who want to teach courses.
-Events like the 4th Corporate L&D Summit are a great opportunity to network and ‘cross pollinate’ ideas and new approaches.
+Innovation, however, seems to be in pockets and the stalwarts of the industry still appear to be middle-aged white males who want to teach courses.
+Events like the 4th Corporate L&D Summit are a great opportunity to network and ‘cross-pollinate’ ideas and new approaches.

-I’m a millennial and I imagine the future workforce to be characterized by changing attitudes to wealth, experience and the environment.
+I’m a millennial and I imagine the future workforce to be characterised by changing attitudes to wealth, experience and the environment.
 The purpose of business has to change as humanity’s impact on the planet is starting to become a threat to all life.
-I’m excited to see what role L&D can play in shifting attitudes in this way, and also evolving its brand into a revenue generator rather than a cost-center.
+I’m excited to see what role L&D can play in shifting attitudes in this way and also evolving its brand into a revenue generator rather than a cost-center.

 4. What do you expect from the 4th edition of the Corporate Learning & Development Summit?